Expand your business into Malaysia - without an entity

 Employers are prohibited from terminating an employee on maternity leave – unless the company is shutting down.
 Disabled persons are also protected from discriminatory termination by trade union groups.

 Navigating employee terminations and handling severance packages can be complicated for companies expanding overseas for the first time.
-New Horizons’ Malaysia PEO can mitigate risk for foreign companies and provide guidance through this process.
+Horizons’ Malaysia PEO can mitigate risk for foreign companies and provide guidance through this process.

 💳 Malaysia compensation and benefits